-MATERIALS AND METHODS
+MATERIAL AND METHODS

-The dates of 1st reports of breeding, 1st attempted breeding, or suspected 1st breeding, respectively, were extracted from Turbott et al. (1990).
-Notwithstanding breeding by a pair of yellownosed mollymawks (Thalassarche chlororhynchos) at the Chatham Islands (Miskelly et al. 2006) no bird species has colonized New Zealand since 1990.
+The dates of 1st reports of breeding, 1st attempted breeding, or suspected 1st breeding, respectively, were extracted from Turbott $et\ al.\ (1990).$ Notwithstanding breeding by a single pair of yellownosed mollymawks (Thalassarche chlororhynchos) at the Chatham Islands (Miskelly 2006) no bird species has colonized New Zealand since 1990.
 The 1st breeding years of new successfully established species were considered as events in a univariate point process.
-We used the χ^2 test to test the null hypothesis that the process is stationary; because there are only a few self-introduced species the Pvalue of the exact permutation test was calculated in addition to the asymptotic P-value.
-As in Steinijans (1976), who also investigated a process of rare events, we modeled the process using an exponential polynomial rate function of degree 2.
-That is, the rate function is where t is the number of years since 1900.
+We used the χ^2 test to test the null hypothesis that the process is stationary: because there are only a few self-introduced species the P-value of the exact permutation test was calculated in addition to the asymptotic P-value.
+As in where t is the number of years since 1900.
 Then, the expected number of events between the years 1900 and 1900 + t is